open-and-sustainable/cirquant/docs/database-schema-raw.md

 ## Overview

-The raw database stores data exactly as fetched from Eurostat APIs without transformation.
-This preserves the original data structure and allows for full traceability.
+The raw database stores data as fetched from Eurostat APIs plus the UMP WEEE package, with only minimal normalization (e.g., UMP charts are reshaped to a long format) and added fetch metadata.
+This preserves traceability while keeping source-specific structures intact.

 **Database**: `CirQuant-database/raw/CirQuant_2010-2024.duckdb`